-The real challenge (disguised as an opportunity for your agency to shine) is not only showing the numbers that matter but what to do about them.
+The real challenge (which is really an opportunity for your agency to shine) is not only showing the numbers that matter but what to do about them.
 After all, they hired you not just to create exceptional social media content, but also to make sense of the data.

 So what do clients look for in their reports?

 “Definitely the highlights and improvements in each month,” says Hayley, Co-Owner of OhMyDigital.
-“They look to see what our recommendations are and the key highlights that we’ve found interesting, and how we’re using that social data to make informed decisions for the next month.”
+“They look to see what our recommendations are, the key highlights that we’ve found interesting, and how we’re using that social data to make informed decisions for the next month.”